arunchaganty/brimutils/README.txt

-exoutils
+brimutils
 Version 1.0.0
 Created and curated by Roy Frostig
 Last updated 11/23/12

-exoutils is a collection of fringe utilities to complement GNU coreutils.
+brimutils is a collection of fringe utilities to complement GNU coreutils.

 File structure: